VoronDesign/VoronUsers/printer_mods/theFPVgeek/v0-zbelt-mod/README.md

 # Step 4:

-While pushing up and when you have the belt tension how you want it, secure the top screw
+While pushing up and when you have the belt tension how you want, secure the top screw

 ![Zbelt-Step04](Images/z-step-04.jpg)